AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - School: Champlain College
 - Favorite Quote: “Find something that matters deeply to you and pursue it.
 Question.
 Stand.
 Speak.
 Act.
 Make us uncomfortable.
 Make us think.”
 Terry Tempest Williams
 ---
--Name: Mandlenkosi Sibanda
+- Name: Mandlenkosi Sibanda
--School: Alabama State University
+- School: Alabama State University
--Favorite Quote: "We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard,....." -President John F. Kennedy
+- Favorite Quote: "We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard,....." -President John F. Kennedy
 ---
+-